 The calcium solution seals the eggshells and effectively preserves the eggs for a year or more.

 Though it’s called “pickling lime” it doesn’t make pickled eggs.
-The process keeps the eggs in their same state, and once you pull them out of the solution they can be used just like a fresh egg.
+The process keeps the eggs in the same state, and once you pull them out of the solution, they can be used just like a fresh egg.
 They fry up beautifully, and the white still whip to stiff peaks.

 Don’t believe me?
 Here’s someone cooking with eggs after a full year in lime water:

 Preserving eggs in lime water starts with making a lime/water solution.

 The ratio is one ounce of lime powder (by weight) to one quart of water.